 In 1932 the Bowen line began offering the “latest development in buses”: night coaches made of an aluminum alloy and equipped with berths, radio, electric fans, a women’s dressing room, and a lavatory.
 Bowen claimed that his line was the first in the United States to use the new buses.
 Travel time from Fort Worth to Houston via Dallas: seven and a half hours.

-This brief is a reminder of the state of the Texas highway system eighty years ago.
+This brief is a reminder of the condition of the Texas highway system eighty years ago.
 Not until 1932 was the highway (presumably U.S. 75) from Dallas to Houston fully paved!

 The bus center included Theo’s Café.